The history of MNIOI in persons. Alexander Sergeevich Pavlov, Director of the Institute from 1967 to 1971.

 Under his leadership, A.S.
 Pavlov conducted research on radiation modeling using fields of complex configuration (conformal irradiation), work on the protection of normal tissues during remote radiation therapy, the use of hyperbaric oxygenation and much more.
 The revolution in the creation of new devices for radiation therapy is also connected with his personality.

 Heading the Department of Clinical Radiology of the Central Institute of Advanced Medical Training (now RAMPO) and since 1967 – the Moscow Research Oncological Institute named after P.A.
-Herzen, Alexander Sergeevich formulated a method of in–band gamma therapy, on the basis of which devices “Agate”, “Aspect” will be created; principles of remote irradiation, ways to protect healthy improved methods of combined treatment of tumors of many localizations.
+Hertsen, Alexander Sergeevich formulated a method of in–band gamma therapy, on the basis of which devices “Agate”, “Aspect” will be created; principles of remote irradiation, ways to protect healthy improved methods of combined treatment of tumors of many localizations.

 A.S.
 Pavlov and his colleagues developed and introduced into clinical practice an original method of sequential administration of endostats and radio sources during intracavitary and interstitial radiation therapy.